InstincDev/lingualearn/ReadMe.md

 # LinguaLearn

 This language learning chatbot is an educational application designed to assist users in learning a new language.
 It provides vocabulary lookup, grammar explanations, and interactive exercises to enhance the language learning experience.
-This project utilizes AWS Lambda and C# for the backend logic, and Amazon Lex for natural language understanding and conversation management.
+This project utilizes AWS Lambda and C# for the backend logic, and integrates with the ChatGPT API for natural language understanding and conversation management.

 ## Features
 * Vocabulary Lookup: Retrieve definitions, translations, and example sentences for language vocabulary.